robsiera/Fusion/docs/faq/How does Fusion work.md

 # How does Fusion work?

+## The big picture

 We said Fusion has two core capabilities:

 1. Keeping Data Fresh
 2. Making Apps Fast

 How does it achieve this?
 Fusion works by combining two key concepts:

 - Smart caching: It remembers the results of computations
 - Dependency tracking: It knows which data depends on other data

 Think of it like a spreadsheet:

 - When you change/mutate a cell, all dependent cells become invalid (grayed out)
 - When you open/look at/get an invalid cell, it recalculates using the latest values
 - Only cells you actually open/look at/get get recalculated
 - In Excel, you create these relationships by writing formulas

 Similarly, with Fusion:

 - When data changes, only the affected parts update
 - Fusion detects the relationships automaticly during computation, and builds a dependency graph
 - Just after data has been changed and written to a store (db, in memory list,..), you call `Invalidate()`
 - This invalidates all dependent computations
 - Values are only recomputed when they're actually needed

+## The Moving Parts

 There's a saying that there are only two hard problems in computer science: cache invalidation and naming things.
-And because we are trying to solve the easier one of the two, but we need to do that perfectly (as there's nothing worse than a half-working caching system), the devil is in the details.
-That's why it is good to make a distinction between different degrees of complexity:
+Fusion tries to solve the easier one of the two.
+But we need to do that perfectly as there's nothing worse than a half-working caching system.
+That is why the devil is in the details, meaning it is sometimes not just a simple as calling `Invalidate()`.

+We can make a distinction between different degrees of complexity:

 1. Server-side only: Simplest scenario, just caching on one server
 2. Client & server: Adding real-time updates to browsers